AV-Text/AVX/README.md

 **Figure-3**: Roadmap for [user-facing] application releases in 2024 [revision #3A22]

 The blue boxes, in the diagram, are being actively developed.
 Planned completion dates are identified.
 All source-code for these can be found in this [AVX] repo.
 The purple boxes are already complete.
-Work will commence on the gray boxes some time in after the release of AV-Bible to the Windows Store.
+Work will commence on the gray boxes some time after the release of AV-Bible to the Windows Store.
 It's helpful to have this pic as a roadmap.
 As you can see, AVX-Framework is a core dependency for all apps.
 For additional info on the purple boxes and the Digital-AV SDK, head on over to my other repos at  https://github.com/kwonus.

 The AV-Bible application is currently available at the Windows Store as a free app.
-The existing app is being refactored to utilized the native C++ library implementations in the forthcoming AVX-Framework.
-By incorporating the new framework into AV-Bible, twill be dozens of new capabilities.
+The existing app is being retrofitted to utilize the native C++ library implementations in the forthcoming AVX-Framework.
+By incorporating the new framework into AV-Bible, there will be dozens of new features and capabilities.

 **The Lord gave the word: great was the company of those that published it. -- Psalm 68:11**